HaxeFlixel/flixel-docs/documentation/04_community/08-code-style.html.md

 function shootBulletAtEnemy(target:Enemy, bullet:BulletType):Void
 ```

-However, function names should also not be too short - you should be able to roughly know what a function does simply by reading its name - reading its description, if existant, should ideally not be necessary.
+However, function names should also not be too short - you should be able to roughly know what a function does simply by reading its name - reading its description, if existent, should ideally not be necessary.

 An example for a bad / too simple name would be `shoot()` instead of `shootEnemy()`.